Heart Rate: What Is It and How Is It Measured?

 As you can see, your heart rate is a vitally important parameter that provides lots of information about a patient’s immediate health status.
 However, the number of beats per minute does not necessarily mean that you don’t have any disease or condition.

 In any case, we recommend that you go to the doctor if you notice that your pulse is much higher or lower than normal.
-Although it may be in your head, it’s better safe than sorry.It might interest you...
+Although it may not be an issue, it’s better safe than sorry.It might interest you...